gnthibault/RemoteObservatory/README.md

 ## TODO: WORK IN PROGRESS: DO NOT USE BEFORE THIS IS DONE (or just do)
-make sure we are correctly scoring all constraints (not only binary values) in ObservationPlanner/Scheduler Also remove the stuf in DefaultScheduler for defining the constraints Correct the stub inside of launch_remote_observatory that returns safe even if not safe re-integrate the simulator mode that returns fine, even if not fine Make a proper integration between our IndiMount and abstractMount inside of IndiAbstractMount, because right now it is a mess Setup a calibrating_flat and calibrating_dark states fill-in the class Calibration that mirrors the observation class and make sure that a new calibration is issued whenever an observation has completed (This should arise in Manager ?)
+* make sure we are correctly scoring all constraints (not only binary values) in ObservationPlanner/Scheduler
+* Correct the stub inside of launch_remote_observatory that returns safe even if not safe
+* re-integrate the simulator mode that returns fine, even if not fine
+* Make a proper integration between our IndiMount and abstractMount inside of IndiAbstractMount, because right now it is a mess
+* Setup a calibrating_flat and calibrating_dark states
+* fill-in the class Calibration that mirrors the observation class and make sure
+* that a new calibration is issued whenever an observation has completed (This should arise in Manager ?)
-Check why the SITELONG entry in outputed file is wrong ObservationPlanner/Scheduler l232 you NEED to setup proper FixedTarget.from_name ShedObservatory l76: uncomment the raise ScopeControllerError(msg) DefaultScheduler constructor: please put back all constraints Gast is important: Service/NTPTimeService.py l 137
+* Check why the SITELONG entry in outputed file is wrong
+* ObservationPlanner/Scheduler l232 you NEED to setup proper FixedTarget.from_name
+* ShedObservatory l76: uncomment the raise ScopeControllerError(msg)
+* DefaultScheduler constructor: please put back all constraints
+* Gast is important: Service/NTPTimeService.py l 137
-Urgent: fix the hardcoded values in solve-field scripting
+* Urgent: fix the hardcoded values in solve-field scripting
-Urgent: Fix the LocaHorizonCOnstraint class that is horribly bad
-Urgent: also fix the bad radius value inside solve_info in image.py, that goes with the previous task Urgent fix the max_pointing_error in pointing. and of course the uderlying coordinates problem as well L292 in StateMachine, find a better way to signal the issue when transitionning
+* Urgent: also fix the bad radius value inside solve_info in image.py, that goes with the previous task
+* Urgent fix the max_pointing_error in pointing. and of course the uderlying coordinates problem as well
+* L292 in StateMachine, find a better way to signal the issue when transitionning

 ## How to launch the full stuff
 PYTHONPATH=. python ./apps/launch_remote_observatory.py